guillaume-be/rust-bert/README.md

 file is optional but not provided since the model will not used cached past keys and values for the attention mechanism, leading to a high number of redundant computations.
-The Optimum library offers export options to ensure such a `decoder with past` model file is created. he base encoder and decoder model architecture are available (and exposed for convenience) in the `encoder` and `decoder` modules, respectively.
+The Optimum library offers export options to ensure such a `decoder with past` model file is created.
+The base encoder and decoder model architecture are available (and exposed for convenience) in the `encoder` and `decoder` modules, respectively.